-Laundry Day Pretend Play: Fine-motor activities and water play come together in this fun clothes-line activity for toddlers and preschoolers.
+Laundry Activity for Preschoolers: Fine-motor development and water play come together in this fun clothesline activity for toddlers and preschoolers.

 Now that we’re enjoying warmer temperatures, we’re getting back into some of our favourite water play activities!
 Yay!!